-Dry skin can be a big problem in the winter time or in the drier months.
+Dry skin can be a big problem in winter or drier months.
 Many of my patients want to know what can be done about dry skin and how to prevent it.
 Let’s talk about moisturizing, gentle skin care, and knowing when it’s more than just dry skin.

-Take a look at your moisturizers and take note if you are using a lotion, cream or possibly even an ointment.
+Look at your moisturizers and note if you are using a lotion, cream, or possibly even an ointment.
 Each vehicle has different moisturizing characteristics.

-- Lotions have a higher water content, they are lighter in weight, and they will typically feel less greasy.
+- Lotions have a higher water content, are lighter in weight, and will typically feel less greasy.

 - Creams have a higher oil concentration, are thicker, and can provide more of a barrier than lotions to keep skin hydrated.

 - Ointments have an even higher oil concentration (80%).
-Ointments are thicker than creams and definitely have that greasy feel.
+As a result, ointments are thicker than creams and have that greasy feel.

-Lotions are great for normal or slightly dry skin, but creams are going to be a better choice for dry skin types or normal skin during the winter time.
+Lotions are great for normal or slightly dry skin, but creams will be a better choice for dry skin types or normal skin during the wintertime.
 Ointments are your best pick if you have extremely dry skin, especially if you suffer from eczema.
 Ointments are intended to be occlusive and provide a barrier.
-This provides protection against moisture loss so keep this on your list of moisturizers during the dry months.
+This provides protection against moisture loss, so keep this on your list of moisturizers during the dry months.